 Debt isn't necessarily a problem.
 Many people have credit cards, overdrafts and personal loans.
 But what would you do if you began to struggle with repayments?

-Here are some of the debt 'warning signs' you should look out for, provided by Debt Advisory Centre, who also wrote this article.
+Here are some of the debt 'warning signs' you should look out for, provided by Debt Advisory Centre.

 Warning signs of a debt problem